JeralSandeeptha/Terraform-Notes/introduction.md

 ## 📌 What is Infrastructure as Code (IaC)?
 - `Infrastructure as Code (IaC)` is the practice of `managing` and `provisioning` computing `infrastructure` through machine-readable configuration files, rather than through physical hardware or interactive configuration tools (like the AWS Console)
-- Instead of manually configuring servers, networks, databases, etc., you write code (usually in JSON, YAML, or domain-specific languages like HCL) to define your infrastructure.
-This enables automation, versioning, consistency, and repeatability
+- `Instead of manually configuring servers, networks, databases, etc., you write code (usually in JSON, YAML, or domain-specific languages like HCL) to define your infrastructure.
+This enables automation, versioning, consistency, and repeatability`
+- If we write code for one cloud provider and if we want to change that we can do that.
+It is doing by calling their respective providers APIs.
+So that's why we called this as a `API as Code` also

 ### Benefits of IaC:
 - ✅ `Consistency`: Avoid configuration drift between environments